 Cultural Immersion in Egypt

 You should be able to get by in the most popular tourist destinations of Egypt by speaking English, but Arabic is the primary language in less popular areas.
 As you learn Arabic, attempt to use new phrases, even in the tourist areas.
-Be prepared to be seen as a "rich American," which means locals might try to take advantage of you.
-Be wary, patient, and if needed, leave the encounter sooner rather than later even if it means losing money.

 In stores, taxis, and markets, you'll likely experience Egyptian bargaining.
 This can be a fun and rewarding experience.
 Stay firm in your price and don't be afraid to walk away.
 Carry smaller bills (tens and twenties) to make paying for goods and services easier.
 Lastly, cars don't stop for people in Cairo, so be careful when walking around.